khaapamaki/ColorSchemeManipulator/readme.md

 #### ToDo

-+ Range system for other filters than levels based
 + Slope parameter for range.
 Decide CLI syntax for it + implement math
 + Interpolation for looping values (= hue)
-+ More filters
-    + invert-value
 + Unit tests
 + Add declaration field to CliArg and write them (used in quick help)
 + Parsing of string argumnents (mostly to doubles) before-hand to optimize for speed